geniichi/set_theory/README.md

 # set_theory
-an assignment on in discrete structures regarding set theory
+an assignment in discrete structures regarding set theory